Bowel (colorectal) cancer

 A cross section of a body showing the parts of the digestive system

-The waste matter that is left (called faeces, stool or poo) is stored in the rectum (back passage) until ready to pass out of the body through the anus - the opening to the outside of your body.
+The waste matter that is left is stored in your rectum (back passage) until ready to pass out of your body through your anus.
+This waste

 Risk and prevention of bowel cancer